sagorbrur/sagorbrur.github.io/_drafts/understanding_transformers.md

 ---
-title: "Understanding transformers"
+title: "Attention is all you need paper review"
-date: 2022-03-28
+date: 2022-04-17
 categories:
   - nlp
+  - paper
+  - review
 classes: wide
-excerpt: This blog describes about how I understand transformers.
+excerpt: Review of paper attention is all you need.
 ---